So, what makes Beacon, New York, so special?

 If you like to feel at one with nature when you’re travelling, or simply want to roll out your sleeping bag and hit the hay at the end of a long hike, you should consider booking into a camping ground.

 Hugely popular amongst travelers, Malouf’s Mountain Sunset Campground has premium tarped camping platforms which come with a full range of supplies.
 With options to make your experience authentic or as luxurious as you wish, it’s certainly worth looking into if you’re planning to hit the trails on your trip.
+Another great place to stop in Beacon, New York.

 Mt Beacon Bed & Breakfast